hyperboloid77/udpctrl/README.md

 Ten years later none of this matters.
 Instead of connecting ATmegas to the web, we have now inexpensive special chips which are, in my humble opinion, equally useless, and even less reliable.

 So this is an obsolete technology now.
-On the other hand, it shows how one could make those Ethernet-based ESP-x like chips from classical minimal ATmegas, albeit at a toy/prototype/student project level.
+On the other hand, it shows how one could make those ESP-x like chips from classical minimal ATmegas, albeit at a toy/prototype/student project level.
 This could be interesting, but likely would turn out to be a torture for a newcomer.
 I myself did not learn much about the inner workings of UDP or Ethernet, truth be told, but there is no doubt that the circuitry and the C libraries used here are somewhat amazing.

-This is the domain for "proofs of concept" so to speak, one can even find folks squeezing some functional TCP-IP substack into 8KB of RAM.
-This is probably more of an art than science and engineering.
+This is the domain for "proofs of concept" so to speak, one can even find folks squeezing some functional TCP/IP substack into 8KB of RAM, which is more of an art than science and engineering.

 Ten years later we are nowhere close to a simple reliable Ethernet device suitable for IoT.
-In my opinion, the best candidate at the moment could only be an old/cheap PC or an Android device.*
+In my opinion, the best candidate at the moment could only be an old/cheap PC or an Android device.</i>

 # Introduction (2010)